 Tips To Avoid Penalties

-To avoid getting your website penalized, take note of these tips and potential threats to your rankings.
+To avoid getting your website penalised, take note of these tips and potential threats to your rankings.

-Backlinks from websites that are violating Google’s guidelines, it should be removed.
-The backlinks with websites that are penalized or banned from Google.
+- Backlinks from websites that are violating Google’s guidelines, it should be removed.
+The backlinks with websites that are penalised or banned from Google.
 Avoid this by verifying a website status first.

-Don’t use site-wide backlinks, as well as backlinks from directories or social bookmarking websites.
-These are considered the low quality and risk you getting penalized.
+- Don’t use site-wide backlinks, as well as backlinks from directories or social bookmarking websites.
+These are considered the low quality and risk you getting penalised.

-SEO Penalty Recovery — How to Recover When You’re Penalized
+SEO Penalty Recovery — How to Recover When You’re Penalised